 8. Sleep on a silk pillowcase

 Sleeping on a silk pillowcase is one of the easiest ways to upgrade your hair game, says Dr. Sobera.
-“The decreased friction from a silk or satin pillowcase can help reduce hair breakage and improve overall hair quality.”hair loss surgery
+“The decreased friction from a silk or satin pillowcase can help reduce hair breakage and improve overall hair quality.”

 7. Shampoo regularly—but not too much!

 There’s a lot of confusion out there about how often you should be washing your hair.
 Some folks lather up daily, while others go a week (or more!) between shampoos.
 The truth is, going too long between washings can result in clogged pores and stunted hair growth—but so can over-cleansing, which strips the scalp, causing the hair follicles to produce more sebum to counter the dryness.